Image credit: Thomas Leuthard. Image is licensed under CC BY 2.0.

 Choosing an adviser

 After the fall junior paper is submitted, students will be emailed a list of available advisers with their fields of interest.
 Students are encouraged to reach out to faculty on that list with whom they would like to work.
 If there is a particular faculty member of special interest, students should ask that adviser for a commitment and inform the Undergraduate Administrator.
 Otherwise, assignments of advisers are made as much as possible on the basis of student preferences.
 Students may arrange to have a faculty member from another department serve as adviser for the spring-term independent work.
-However, the Departmental Representative must be notified of such arrangements.
+However, the Director of Undergraduate Studies must be notified of such arrangements.

 In consultation with their advisers, students may select any topic for the spring- term junior paper, subject to the provision that the spring-term topic and the written work accomplished during the fall-term junior seminar fall into different geographical areas and time periods.
 Geographical areas are defined as (a) Africa, (b) Asia, (c) Australia, (d) Europe, including Russia, (e) Latin America, (f) Near East, and (g) United States and Canada.

-The Senior Thesis Writing Group (STWG) is an open forum for both juniors and seniors to discuss issues you might be having in the writing process, talk about where you need to be in that process (and how you can catch up), review departmental policies and procedures regarding research and citations, workshop parts of your thesis that you've already written, listen to the concerns of your fellow writers, or just have a quiet space in which to write.
+The History Writing Group is an open forum for both juniors and seniors to discuss issues you might be having in the writing process, talk about where you need to be in that process (and how you can catch up), review departmental policies and procedures regarding research and citations, workshop parts of your thesis that you've already written, listen to the concerns of your fellow writers, or just have a quiet space in which to write.
 The writing group meets in Dickinson Hall.